RavanH/coolclock/readme.txt

 == Upgrade Notice ==

-= 4.3.6 =
+= 4.3.7 =
-Bugfix release: empty noseconds and showdigital ignored
+Bugfix release: fatal error when shotcode has no parameters

 == Changelog ==

+= 4.3.7 =
+* Bugfix: fatal error when shotcode has no parameters

 = 4.3.6 =
 * Bugfix: empty noseconds and showdigital ignored